 An Indian meal is never complete without the inclusion of spices.

 Good news is that many of them also provide antioxidant benefits.
-Turmeric, a common food flavoring and colouring agent, carries an ingredient called curcumin, which has proven to interfere with the development and spread of cancer.
-Other spices rich in Antioxidant Foods India include ginger, cinnamon, mustard seeds, chilli and black pepper.
+Turmeric, a common food flavoring and coloring agent, carries an ingredient called curcumin, which has proven to interfere with the development and spread of cancer.
+Other spices rich in Antioxidant Foods India include ginger, cinnamon, mustard seeds, chili and black pepper.